Frank Messervy

-General Sir Frank Walter Messervy, (9 December 1893 – 2 February 1974) was a British military officer who served as the first commander-in-chief of the Pakistan Army from August 1947 to February 1948.
+General Sir Frank Walter Messervy, (9 December 1893 – 2 February 1974) was a British military officer who served as the first Commander-in-Chief of the Pakistan Army from 1947 to 1948.
 Prior to Pakistan's independence, he served in the British Indian Army in the First and Second World Wars, and as the General Officer Commanding-in-Chief for Northern Command of British India in 1946 and 1947.

-Early life
+Early life and education

 Messervy was born in Trinidad on 9 December 1893, the oldest child of Walter John Messervy (born in Jersey in the English Channel), a bank manager in the colony (and later England) and his wife Myra Naida de Boissiere from Trinidad.